 Dr Fatumo co-leads the Nigerian Non-Communicable Diseases - Genetic Heritage Study (NCD-GHS) Consortium and co-directs the Nigerian cardio-metabolic genomic study (NicGen) - A concerted effort to see over 100,000 Nigerians participate in the eponymous study, which will seek to understand the genetic basis of the highly prevalent non-Communicable Diseases (NCDs) in Nigeria such as chronic kidney, diabetes, obesity among others.

 Dr Fatumo has been featured in notable media outlets including Science Magazine, Forbe, LSHTM press, SciDev.Net, African Vibes, Research Professional, etc. He gives regular invited and keynote presentations at major conferences around the globe and reviews for several high impact journals including serving as associate editor and member of editorial board.

-I received postdoctoral training in genetic epidemiology at the University of Cambridge and Wellcome Trust Sanger Institute and a postdoctoral fellowship in Bioinformatics at the University of Georgia, Athens, USA.
-Prior to that, I had postgraduate training in applied Bioinformatics at the University of Cologne, Germany and Ph.D. in Computer Science (Bioinformatics specialization) from Covenant University, Nigeria.
-During my Ph.D., I developed a model which identified twenty-two (22) potential novel drug targets against malaria, some of which have been tested and validated experimentally.
+Dr Fatumo received postdoctoral training in genetic epidemiology at the University of Cambridge and Wellcome Sanger Institute and a postdoctoral fellowship in Bioinformatics at the University of Georgia, Athens, USA.
+Prior to that, He had postgraduate training in applied Bioinformatics at the University of Cologne, Germany and Ph.D. in Computer Science (Bioinformatics specialization) from Covenant University, Nigeria.
+During his Ph.D.
+Programme, he developed a model which identified twenty-two (22) potential novel drug targets against malaria, some of which have been tested and validated experimentally.

-I am the current President of the Nigerian Bioinformatics and Genomics Network and vice-president of the African Society for Bioinformatics and Computational Biology (ASBCB) and where I play a prominent role in the development of bioinformatics and genomics in Africa.
+Dr. Fatumo is the Founder and pioneer President of the Nigerian Bioinformatics and Genomics Network.
+He is the immediate past vice-president of the African Society for Bioinformatics and Computational Biology (ASBCB).